TheBigRoomXXL/go-http-client-benchmark/README.md

 We run the benchmark using a bash script that runs `hey` and the server with different parameters and collects the results in a CSV file.

+### Batch 1 and 2

-The benchmark is run in 3 network configurations:
+The benchmark is run in 2 network configurations:
 - **Localhost**: The server and the client are running on the same machine.
 - **Public Network**: The client is running on a laptop and the server is running on an AWS EC2 instance.